EU rules for production and labelling of organic products

-The new organic regulation will apply from 1 January 2021
+The new organic regulation entered into application on 1 January 2022.

 The text that has been adopted represents the “Basic Act”.
 This means that many details of the text still have to be developed.
-This will happen in the next two years through other legal acts called “delegated acts” and “implementing acts”.
+This will happen in the next two years through other legal acts called “delegated regulations” and “implementing regulations”.

 As for the new regulation, the categories of products that can be organic certified are:

 - Live and unprocessed agricultural products – animals, plants and seed, mushrooms;

 The novelty is represented by Annex I of the new regulation, which provides a list of products that are not clearly covered by the three categories but that can still be certified.
 This list includes: specific yeasts, maté, vine leaves, palm hearts, hop shoots, silkworm cocoon, natural gums and resins, essential oils, cork stoppers, raw cotton, raw wool, raw hides, plant-based traditional herbal preparations.